What is the meaning of phishing?

-Phishing scams targetting high-profile or senior executives, such as CEOs, CFOs, COOs, CIOs, etc.
+Phishing scams targeting high-profile or senior executives, such as CEOs, CFOs, COOs, CIOs, etc.

-Phishing basically works by sending messages or emails containing fake websites that look like a legitimate company or organisation websites.
-On clicking the link, the user is asked to share personal details like credit card number.
-On doing so, the attacker will steal the information and misuse the credit card in fraudulent acts.
+Phishing basically works by sending messages or emails containing fake websites that look like legitimate company or organisation websites.
+On clicking the link, the user shares personal details like the credit card number.
+In doing so, the attacker will steal the information and misuse the credit card in fraudulent acts.

 Here are a few ways to identify a phishing email:

 Contains too-good-to-be-true offers.

 Recipients in CC whom you do not recognise.

 What happens when you reply or click on a phishing email?

 Opening or clicking a phishing email may lead you to malicious websites.
 These can gain access to your confidential data like bank or card details, login credentials, and more.